SHRP/shrp.github.io/build_flags.md

 # DEFAULT behavior if neither
 # - SHRP_SKIP_DEFAULT_ADDON_X nor
 # - INC_IN_REC_ADDON_X
-# are set:
+# Are set:
-# the addon will be added to the build and saved into the internal storage
+# The addon will be added to the build and saved into the internal storage
 # on flashing (i.e: $(SHRP_INTERNAL)/SHRP/addons)
 #
 # SHRP_SKIP_DEFAULT_ADDON_X := true